 Mediterranean Way of Eating

-I guess one thing that bothers me about the discussion around the Mediterranean Way of Eating is that I frequently see people in the group bickering over this ingredient or that ingredient.
+I guess one mistake in this diet that bothers me about the discussion around the Mediterranean Way of Eating is that I frequently see people in the group bickering over this ingredient or that ingredient.
 As if there is some bible that describes everything precisely down to the molecule.
 “Greek yogurt is OK, but sour cream is not.”

 Or I’ve seen the “rule” that proclaims your diet should be 1/4 grains, 1/4 protein, 1/2 vegetables/fruit.